 Toddlers know when to stop – If they shake their head, you need to realise that either they are full (and don’t want to eat more) or they don’t like to eat that particular dish.
 So better refrain from force-feeding them which makes them shy away from eating altogether.

-Restless syndrome – Once she is through eating and bored of interacting with the same people, she realised she needs a change of scene and faces.
+Restless syndrome – Once she is through eating and bored of interacting with the same people, she realises she needs a change of scene and faces.
 So she starts visiting other tables in the vicinity.
 Strangers eating or talking would look at her cute doll face and smile encouragingly, talk to her a little or some would just look around concernedly to confirm if the child’s not lost and heave a sigh of relief on catching my protective eye.

 Accepting food from strangers – Once while dining out, a lady offered a small bar of chocolate to my daughter.
 In spite of my repeated teachings not to take stuff from strangers, she grabbed the chocolate and came running back to me.
 These are the times when I feel awkward and seriously feel that my toddler restaurant behaviour lacks a lot.
 Should I have just smiled at the chocolate lady in appreciation or should I have frowned at her for giving chocolate to my daughter?
 Of course, I chose to do the former.
 And I also sent my daughter back to her to voice her ‘thank you’ which she had so conveniently forgotten the first time.